dutu/poloLender/faq.md

 1) Install Telegram messenger on your device, if you don't have it already.
 Visit https://telegram.org/

 2) Create a [telegram bot](https://core.telegram.org/bots).
 Just talk to [BotFather](https://telegram.me/botfather) and follow a few simple steps as described [here](https://core.telegram.org/bots#6-botfather).
-Once you've created the bot, you receive the authorization token.
+Once you've created the bot, you receive a link to your new bot and the authorization token.

+3) Open your new bot by clicking on the link sent by the BotFather.

-3) Update the environement variable `POLOLENDER_TELEGRAM_TOKEN` with the authorization token received at the previous step.
+3) Go back to the BotFather, copy the authorization token and set the environement variable `POLOLENDER_TELEGRAM_TOKEN` with the authorization token.

-4) Update environement variable `POLOLENDER_TELEGRAM_USERID` with your telegram userId.
+4) Set environement variable `POLOLENDER_TELEGRAM_USERID` with your telegram userId.

 >Note: if you don't know your telegram userId, talk to [@cryptozonebot](tg://resolve?domain=cryptozonebot) to find it out.

 5) That's all.
 Enjoy receiving your reports on Telegram messenger.

+> Note: Only the periodic reports are sent to the Telegram, not the "info" messages for individual loans.

 ---